 As Gregory Bateson once said, "The major problems in the world are the result of the difference between how nature works and the way people think".

 You need inner peace to be in communion with the universe

 We owe peace to the world, to people, to nature and to future generations.
 But we also owe peace to ourselves.
 Your inner peace is of utmost importance for the global vibrations because, as numerologist Hans Decoz says, "in a universe of infinite dimensions, every point is the absolute center.
 You are such a point".

-As your inner peace grows, you will feel more in communion with the universe.
+As your inner peace grows, you will feel more in communion with the universe and to access your divine source for guidance.
 And your natural positive attitudes and EXPERIENCES will flow.
 As humanity needs peace to develop in a sustainable manner, you too need peace for your personal development to take place.

 Ludwig van Beethoven said: "You have to listen to the voice speaking inside of you.
 Silence is the key...when that silence envelops you, then your soul can sing".